Corporate Governance Report

 No committees have been set up by AIXTRON SE's Executive Board.

 The Audit Committee is composed of one chairman and two other members.
-The Chairman of the Audit Committee, Prof. Dr. Blättchen, is an independent member whose area of expertise is reporting and audits (as required by law: Section 107 (4); Section 100 (5) AktG // German Stock Corporation Act) and who has particular knowledge and experience in the application of internal control processes.
+The Chairman of the Audit Committee, Prof. Dr. Blättchen, is an independent member whose area of expertise is reporting and audits (as required by law: Section 107 (4); Section 100 (5) AktG) and who has particular knowledge and experience in the application of internal control processes.
 The Audit Committee addresses, in particular, the monitoring of the accounting process, compliance, the effectiveness of the internal control system, the risk management system, the internal audit system and the implementation of the rules in accordance with Section 404 Sarbanes-Oxley Act (SOA 404).
-In addition, the Audit Committee is responsible for the audit of the financial statements and ensures in particular the required independence of the auditor and any additional services performed by the auditor.
+In addition, the Audit Committee is responsible for auditing the financial statements and ensures in particular the required independence of the auditor and any additional services performed by the auditor.
 Finally, it issues the mandate to the auditor, identifies the focal points of the audit and handles the fee arrangements.
 The Committee Chair reports regularly on the work of the Audit Committee to the Supervisory Board.

+Due to the upcoming elections of the Supervisory Board as part of the 2016 Annual General Meeting, the Nomination Committee of the Supervisory Board convened once (on December 1) in fiscal year 2015.
 The Nomination Committee also consists of a chair and two other members.
-The Committee, chaired by Prof. Dr. von Rosen, makes nomination proposals to the Supervisory Board if one of the Supervisory Board positions needs to be replaced
+The Committee, chaired by Prof. Dr. von Rosen, makes nomination proposals to the Supervisory Board if a board member needs to be replaced.

-Due to the evaluation of various strategic projects, the Supervisory Board formed a Capital Market Committee consisting of two members as of April 12, 2014.
+To evaluate M&A opportunities and strategy options with potential capital market relevance, the Supervisory Board formed a Capital Market Committee consisting of two members as of April 12, 2014

 2. Corporate Governance Report